 Helpful Yarn Craft Tools:

 How about wrapping frames to display on a shelf or mantel?
 No photos needed, just wrap a single color of yarn around the entire surface of the frame for a sharp and crisp accent piece.
-If you prefer splashes of color, use multiple colors of yarn or your favorite multi-color blend to wrap frames.
-Add a few beads here and there for an additional textural element.
+If you prefer splashes of color, use multiple colors of yarn or your favorite by wrapping yarn around them.

 Lampshades are the perfect canvas for wrapping; whether the yarn is a solid color or has multiple shades, the results are stunning.
 Create an ombre design by wrapping from the bottom of the lampshade, gluing as you go.
 With a particular color theme in mind start with the darkest shade and work your way up the lampshade, changing the color of the yarn about five times until finished.
 For example, a warm ombre pattern might begin with red, go to a dark pink, regular pink, light pink and finally to white.